Carlos Sainz and six other potential replacements for Lewis Hamilton at Mercedes

 Sainz is a two-time race winner, most recently with a terrific drive in Singapore last year, and has been on the podium 18 times during his nine-year career in F1 so far.

-The 29-year-old will be looking for his fifth team, having previously driven for Toro Rosso, Renault and McLaren prior to Ferrari.
+The 29-year-old will be looking for his fifth team, having previously driven for Toro Rosso, Renault and McLaren before Ferrari.

 Sergio Perez